pgibler/cmdh/README.md

 ```
 3. Interact with the result interface to run the setup commands, desired command, all of the commands, or quit.

 **NOTE**: You will have to reload your .bashrc / .zshrc / etc. or open a new terminal to make the cmdh command available in the shell.
-In Debian / Ubuntu, this is done using `source ~/.bashrc`.
+In Debian / Ubuntu, this is done by running `source ~/.bashrc`.

 ## Configuring